Rootpye/GeoArt/README.md

 # Quick Start
 - Download and run main.py
-- Choose figure what you want to draw
+- Choose shape what you want to draw
-- Change other options and click generate button
+- Edit frequency and phase
-- After generate, you can see drawing
+- Click generate button